 5. Don’t leave your dishwasher on the sink

 This attracts flies, and dust will quickly find its way to the utensils.
 So typically, these utensils will be unclean before you know it.
 You need to make sure that cleaning your kitchen means no dust, no food spills, and all washed utensils kept in their right places.

 6. An after-meal kitchen tour routine

 You don’t want to worry too much about the cleanliness of your kitchen, and still, you don’t want these thoughts to disturb you while eating your food.
 To curb this frustration, introduce an after-meal kitchen tour routine.
 Really?
-This might sound crazy, but you won’t know its magic until you put it to practice.
+This might sound crazy, but you won’t know its magic until you put it into practice.

 Just set a rule that after every meal, even if the utensils are washed.
 Just take the time to visit your kitchen.
 Find out anything that doesn’t look appropriately clean.
 Clean it.
 This way, you will have a clean kitchen always.